QCDIS/DevOpsTutorial/README.md

 <img src="/images/swagger4.png" alt="swagger"
 	title="swagger" width="550"/>

-Efectivly what is said here is that the "#/definitions/Student" is not defined.
+Effectively what is said here is that the "#/definitions/Student" is not defined.
 You can find more about '$ref' here: https://swagger.io/docs/specification/using-ref/

 ### Define Objects